ulfsri/firepydaq/README.md

 # firepydaq

-FIREpyDAQ is a python based Facilitated Interface for Recording Experiments (FIRE), for devices that are traditionally used for data acquisition.
+FIREpyDAQ is a python based Facilitated Interface for Recording Experiments (FIRE), for devices that are generally used for data acquisition in engineering research.
 The device list and general requirements are given below.

 ## Installation